 Are transfer credits accepted for the BA in Policing?

 Yes, we provide the option to transfer up to 10 of the 20 total credits required.
+Not all law enforcement courses will be eligible for transfer.
 To find out if your credits qualify for transfer, call us at 888.368.0345 to speak with an advisor who will be happy to discuss your existing credits with you.

 Further reading on our Honours BA in Policing program